Colaba State

 Colaba State, also known as Culaba State or Angria's Colaba was a Kingdom and later princely state in India.
 It was founded by the famous Maratha Navy admiral Kanhoji Angre in 1698.
-The ruling family of the state, the Angre, were skilled seafarers who controlled the western coast of India from the late 17th century- to the first half of the 18th century, until the Maratha Peshwa Balaji Baji Rao destroyed the major portion of their navy in the Battle of Vijaydurg.
+The ruling family of the state, the Angre, were skilled seafarers who controlled the western coast of India from the late 17th century- to the first half of the 18th century, until British forces and those of the Maratha Peshwa Balaji Baji Rao destroyed the major portion of their navy in the Battle of Vijaydurg.